Low Cost Pancreatic Cancer Treatment and Surgery in India.

 The pancreas is a small organ which plays a big role in our body.
-It is situated near the liver which produces enzymes that help in digestion of food, and also helps to maintain the sugar levels in the body.
+It is situated near the liver, which produces enzymes that help in digestion of food, and also helps to maintain the sugar levels in the body.
 Insulin is the hormone produced by the pancreas, which helps in balancing the level of glucose in the blood.
-Pancreatic tumour is a growth of tissue that forms an abnormal mass known as neoplasm.
+Pancreatic tumor is a growth of tissue that forms an abnormal mass known as neoplasm.
 There are no useful functions for tumors and they grow at the expense of healthy tissues.
 Pancreatic tumor never gets detected till the late stage.
-Since pancreas is a tiny organ and the place it is situated is tricky it can cause trouble to the other vital organs.
+Since the pancreas is a tiny organ and the place it is situated is tricky it can cause trouble to the other vital organs.
 Most pancreatic cancers begin in the ducts that carry pancreatic juices.
 Cancer of the pancreas may be called pancreatic cancer or carcinoma of the pancreas.
-A rare type of pancreatic cancer begins in the cells that make insulin and other hormones.
+A rare type of pancreatic cancer begins in the cells that makes insulin and other hormones.
 Cancer that begins in these cells is called islet cell cancer.

-Symptoms of Pancreatic Cancer:
+What are Symptoms of Pancreatic Cancer?

 The most common early symptoms can include:

-Unexplained weight loss
+- Unexplained weight loss

 Other and later symptoms

-Fever and shivering
+- Fever and shivering

-Types of Pancreatic Cancer:
+What are the Types of Pancreatic Cancer?